evkx/evkx.github.io/content/models/_index.md

 [![Zeekr](https://media.evkx.net/multimedia/models/zeekr/brandevs_st.jpg)](zeekr/)

 Zeekr is a new luxury electric vehicle (EV) brand launched by Geely Automobile in 2021.
 The brand aims to compete with Tesla and other high-end EV makers in China and beyond.
-Zeekr's EV strategy is based on four pillars: design, technology, performance and customer experience.
+Zeekr's EV strategy is based on four pillars design, technology, performance and customer experience.

 Zeekr has 2 models with total 2 variants.
 [Read all about them](zeekr/)